vineelko/patina/docs/src/dxe_core/events.md

 configured as a timer event.
 For events configured with an active periodic or one-shot timer, the event database will calculate whether the timer has expired, and if so, will [signal](events.md#signaling-an-event) the event.

-## Rust DXE Core Event Module
+## Patina DXE Core Event Module

-The event database described above is consumed by the event module of the Rust DXE Core to provide the actual UEFI Spec compliant event, timer and task priority services.
+The event database described above is consumed by the event module of the Patina DXE Core to provide the actual UEFI Spec compliant event, timer and task priority services.

 ```admonish note